marisaasmith/tweet-urlscrapper/README.md

 This R code is useful for examing news shared by twitter users.
 The functions provided:

-* Expands shortened urls embedded in tweets
+* Expand shortened urls embedded in tweets
-* Provides the news source
+* Provide the news source
-* Scraps web for text from the news article
+* Scrap the web for text from the news article

 You may apply functions to vector objects or a data frame of tweets.
 Code was created consider the packages `rtweet` and `streamR`.
 However, the functions work on any data frame.
 If using a dataframe, tweets must be stored in a column entitled *text*.